Kellum-Noble House

 Kellum-Noble House is a historic building in Houston, Texas.
 It is the oldest surviving building in Houston resting on its original foundation.
 The building was built in 1847 in a Greek Revival style and was added to the National Register of Historic Places in 1975.

+History

+The modern name given to the house refers to the two families that owned the property throughout its history.
+The first owner, Nathaniel Kellum, owned a brickyard on the bayou that would supply the brick used to build the home.